-- Do not use any product containing DEET during the time you are being treated with bexarotene.
+- Do not use any product that contains DEET while you are being treated with bexarotene.
 DEET is a common ingredient in many insect repellents.

 Warnings While Using This Medicine

-- This medicine can cause birth defects if it is used by the mother while she is pregnant or by the father when his sexual partner becomes pregnant.
-Use two effective forms of birth control beginning one month before you start using bexarotene until one month after you stop using it.
+- This medicine may cause birth defects if either partner is using it during conception or pregnancy.
+Tell your doctor right away if you or your partner becomes pregnant.
+Use 2 forms of birth control beginning 1 month before you start using bexarotene and continuing until 1 month after you stop.

-- Make sure your doctor knows if you have ever had a reaction to other retinoids, such as etretinate (Tegison®), tretinoin (Retin-A®, Renova®), or isotretinoin (Accutane®), or if you have liver or kidney disease.
+- Tell your doctor if you are breastfeeding, you had a reaction to other retinoids (such as etretinate, tretinoin, or isotretinoin), or you have liver or kidney disease.

 Possible Side Effects While Using This Medicine